TTK4130/ttk4130.github.io/docs/animation.rst

     a more modern plotting library.
 However, Plotly it is not designed for 3D animation.

 Many of you are already familiar with the Matplotlib library.
 Inspired by Matlab's plotting library, Matplotlib offers many useful easy-to-use functions for plotting and visualizing data.
-While library was made with data visualization in mind, it also supports a rudamentary framework for plotting and animating in 3D.
+While library was made with data visualization in mind, it also supports a rudimentary framework for plotting and animating in 3D.
 In this section we'll go through a basic example of a 3D pendulum with damping.
-For a more comprehensice introduction to Matplotlib.animation, take a look at the `official documentation <https://matplotlib.org/stable/users/explain/animations/animations.html#animations-using-matplotlib>`_.
+For a more comprehensive introduction to Matplotlib.animation, take a look at the `official documentation <https://matplotlib.org/stable/users/explain/animations/animations.html#animations-using-matplotlib>`_.

 Example: Pendulum